 SAP API Business Hub integration in SAP Cloud Platform SDK for iOS Assistant is available since it’s 2.0 release.

 FYI: SAP API Business Hub is one stop shop or central catalog of SAP and selected partner APIs where you can discover, search, test, consume APIs in building solution like extending Line of Business (LoB) apps, developing a mobile apps etc. Please check https://api.sap.com/ for more details.

 In this blog post, i am going to tell you how you can incorporate an API (from Public API Business Hub) into an native iOS application.

-6. Now, you should where this API is pointing to either sandbox or production and its respective URL , for this blog post, i am using sandbox option
+9. Now, you should where this API is pointing to either sandbox or production and its respective URL , for this blog post, i am using sandbox option, click on “Next”

-7. Click on “Next“, you wil see more details about “destination” , this is similar screen you might have seen when you add a new destination in mobile services app.
+10. You will see more details about “destination” , this is similar screen you might have seen when you add a new destination in mobile services app.
 Give it a name then click on “Save”

 Since URL scheme is HTTPS, assistant tool has auto set Proxy type as Internet

 URL Rewrite mode is as “Rewrite URL” that means this mode allows SAP CP mobile service to replace all back-end URLs with mobile service URL. read here for more details.

 Under Authentication, as this API is from sandbox system so no authentication required.
 Assistant set it by its own.

 11. After clicking on “save” , you see here that destination “apihub” has been selected, now click on “Next”